Discrete differential geometry in homotopy type theory

 Lastly we want to recall that in the presence of a section \(X:M\to P\) there is a dependent generalization of \(\ensuremath{\mathsf{ap}}\) called \(\mathsf{apd}\): \(\mathsf{apd}(X)(p):\mathsf{tr}(p)(X(a))=X(b)\) which is a pathover between the two values of the section over the basepoints of the path \(p\).

-The link is all the neighboring vertices of \(v\) and the codimension 1 faces joining those to each other.
+The link is easier to understand as all the neighboring vertices of \(v\) and the subcomplex containing these.
 See for example Figure 2.

-Definition 6.
-A combinatorial manifold (or combinatorial triangulation) of dimension \(n\) is a simplicial complex of dimension \(n\) such that the link of every vertex is a simplicial sphere of dimension \(n-1\) (i.e. its geometric realization is homeomorphic to an \(n-1\)-sphere).
+Definition 7.
+A combinatorial manifold (or combinatorial triangulation) of dimension \(n\) is a simplicial complex of dimension \(n\) such that the link of every vertex is a simplicial sphere of dimension \(n-1\) (meaning its geometric realization is homeomorphic to an \(n-1\)-sphere).
 Denote by \(\mathsf{CombMfdSet_n}\) the type of combinatorial manifolds of dimension \(n\) (which the notation again reminds us are sets).

 In a 2-dimensional combinatorial manifold the link is a polygon.
 See Figures 3, 4, and 5 for some examples of 2-dimensional combinatorial manifolds of genus 0, 1, and 3.